 How long is the online Doctor of Nursing Practice program?

-Students can complete our online D.N.P. in as little as five semesters.
+Students can complete our online D.N.P. in as few as five semesters.

 To qualify for the online Post-Master’s Doctor of Nursing Practice program, you must meet the following criteria: